mikiec84/abbe98.github.com/_posts/2014-02-23-omap-mapper-day-7-and-done.md

 ---
 layout: post
-title: OMap Mapper day 7 and done.
+title: OMap Mapper day 7 and done
 description: The OMap Mapper project is now published at Github and free to download.
 image: http://abbe98.github.io/assets/default.png
 ---